 Philippines: Cash remittances weaken slightly in August

 Cash remittances from Overseas Filipino Workers (OFW) rose USD 2.5 million in August, a 0.9% decrease from the same month of last year.
 The result was also down from July’s solid 5.2% increase.
-August’s weaker result was due to lower remittances from the United Arab Emirates, Saudi Arabia and Qatar.
+August’s weaker result was due to lower remittances from the UAE, Saudi Arabia and Qatar.

 Meanwhile, cash remittances in the 12 months up to August totaled USD 28.5 billion, which was steady from July’s 12-month total, but was 2.4% higher than in the corresponding period of last year.